phoolish-philomath/reddit-aita-leaderboard/README.md

 ### TODO
  - Heroku Hosting: It would be super cool to deploy this app remotely.
  - Docker Network: Right now I am using the [host network](https://docs.docker.com/network/host/) to build and run my services.
 This was because I was having issues connecting to the internet in my Docker containers.
 I need to figure out why those issues were happening and try to use the default network configuration.
+I especially need to fix this because the host network option only runs on Linux!
  - Web App Container: I wanted to make installation of Semantic UI part of the Dockerfile for the leaderboard application but I could not get auto-installation working for it.
 It would be great to figure that out so I don't have to include all the Semantic UI files in my repo.
  - Better logging: Logging is pretty weak right now.
 My data ingestion pipeline is publishing logs to Redis but logging should be abstracted out.
 I need to read more into logging with Docker.
 I need more logs for the Flask app as well.
  - Improvements to Reddit data ingestion: I should have smarter filtering of what comments and submissions I am considering.
 For example, I have seen some duplicate submissions on the leaderboard sometimes when someone made the same post again after deleting it.